 Instead of relying on general compset information, OTB, and historical data like in the past, broader and more dynamic data is needed now.
 This means using live and, if possible, forward-looking data to analyze price elasticity, make rate and distribution decisions, and forecast accurately during the recovery phase.
 This is the only way to seize emerging opportunities before your competition does.

 Examining inbound search volume by source market

-To detect the earliest signs of demand shifts in 2021 and beyond.
-Start by looking at live developments in flight, and booking search volume, this will give you an idea of how demand for your destination grows over time.
+How to detect the earliest signs of demand shifts in 2021 and beyond?
+Start with looking at live developments in flight, booking search volume.
+This will give you an idea of how demand for your destination changes.
 It will also reveal which dates will be in high demand down the road.
-Knowing this before bookings come in, gives you a chance to adjust rates well in advance.
-That way you avoid filling up at lower rates and get more reservations at an optimized price.
+Knowing this before bookings come in gives you a chance to adjust rates well in advance.
+That way you avoid bookings at lower rates and get more reservations at an optimized price.

-Explore search trends further to see, where people are most actively researching your country, region or city, this will give you a valuable edge.
-When planning marketing initiatives, now you can target top source markets with relevant ads which will make your marketing dollars go further and get you better results.
+Explore search trends further to see where people are most actively researching your country, region or city.
+This will give you a valuable edge.
+When planning marketing initiatives you can target top source markets with relevant ads.
+The following will make your marketing dollars go further and get you better results.